diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/ask-help.md

 To report a bug or ask for help using the platform's tools, select the `bug_report` template in the "Description" section.

 Next, we ask you to provide as much detail as possible about your problem:
-- What code / workflow is affected?
+- What code/workflow is affected?
 - What is the expected behaviour?
 - What is the actual behaviour (feel free to provide logs or screenshots)?
 - What steps do you need to take to reproduce the problem?
 - What environment are you working in (OS, Apptainer version, container used, Guix commit, etc.)?

-### Request new functionality in existing containers / workflows
+### Request new functionality in existing containers/workflows

-You can request a new feature in an existing container / workflow.
+You can request a new feature in an existing container/workflow.
 You will need to select the `feature_request` template in the "Description" section.

 Next, we ask you to describe your request in as much detail as possible:
-- What code / workflow does it affect?
+- What code/workflow does it affect?
 - What functionality do you want?
 - What will you be able to do with this functionality?

-### Request a new code / workflow
+### Request a new code/workflow

-You can also make a containerisation or packaging request for code / workflow.
+You can also make a containerisation or packaging request for code/workflow.
 You will need to select the `code_container_request` template in the "Description" section.

 Next, we ask you to describe your request in as much detail as possible:
-- What code / workflow do you want?
+- What code/workflow do you want?
 - What are the dependencies?
 - What functionality do you want?
 - Is the code/workflow free of use?